Student Services

 University Case Manager

-The University Case Manager works to meet the needs of the campus community and struggling students by eliminating barriers and promoting student success by providing direct support and referral to on- and off-campus support services.
+The University Case Manager works to meet the needs of the campus community and struggling students by eliminating barriers and promoting student success.
 The University Case Manager can assist with academic, medical, mental health, personal well-being, and financial concerns.
 All Medical Withdrawals are processed through this office.
-The office is located in the Guillot University Center (GUC), Suite 202, or you can contact the University Case Manager at 256-765-4531.
+The office is located in the Guillot University Center (GUC), Suite 111, or you can contact the University Case Manager at 256-765-4531.
 For more information, visit www.una.edu/casemanagement.

 University Center Operations and Event Management

-Registered student organizations (RSOs), University departments, faculty/staff organizations, and external guests of the University are eligible to reserve or rent spaces in the GUC.
-The Office of University Center Operations and Event Management is responsible for reserving and providing logistical and technical support for the Guillot University Center (GUC), the Amphitheatre, and Harrison Plaza, and scheduling for Wesleyan Auditorium.
+Registered Student Organizations (RSOs), University departments, faculty/staff organizations, and external guests of the University are eligible to reserve or rent spaces in the GUC.
+Guillot University Center Operations and Event Management is responsible for reserving and providing logistical and technical support for the Guillot University Center (GUC), the Amphitheatre, and Harrison Plaza, and scheduling for Wesleyan Auditorium.
 Scheduling major events, complex setups, or multiple dates should be discussed with GUC Operations well in advance.
 For more information, visit www.una.edu/events.
-Other student services provided by GUC Operations are the UNA Mail Room and the Lion’s Den Game Room, which includes table and video games plus study resources like computers and a printer.
+Other student services provided by GUC Operations are the UNA Mailroom and the Lion’s Den Game Room, which includes table and video games.

 University Health Services

-University Health Services (UHS) is an acute-care medical clinic and is designed to meet the basic healthcare needs of UNA students and employees.
-Services available include treatment of short-term illnesses and minor injuries, basic physical exams, allergy injections, select immunizations and vaccines, wellness screenings, and health education offerings.
-The clinic is staffed with full-time administrative staff, board-certified nurse practitioners, registered nurses, and a contract physician who serves as the medical director of the clinic.
-Any UNA student can access services at the clinic or via telehealth and can see a provider at no charge.
-Students may be offered medications, lab tests, and other medical supplies for an additional cost.
-Any UNA student can access their Patient Portal from the Health Services website at www.una.edu/healthservices.
-On the Patient Portal, students can submit immunization requirements, upload records, access class excuses, and view lab work and patient education.
-Students can also fill out required health forms on their Patient Portal.
-University Health Services does not file insurance.
-Please call the clinic at 256-765-4328 for additional information.
+University Health Services (UHS) is an acute-care medical clinic that provides healthcare services to UNA students and employees.
+Available services include treatment for short-term illnesses and minor injuries, physical exams, allergy injections, immunization clinics, health education programs, and more.
+The clinic is staffed by full-time administrative personnel, board-certified nurse practitioners, registered nurses, and a contract physician who serves as the medical director.
+UNA students can access services in person or via telehealth with no charge for consultations.
+Medications, lab tests, and other medical supplies may incur additional costs.
+Students can access their Patient Portal on the Health Services website (www.una.edu/healthservices) to submit immunization requirements, complete health forms, and access class excuses and patient education materials.
+Please note that UHS does not file insurance claims.
+For more information, call the clinic at 256-765-4328.
+UHS is located at 416 N. Seminary Street, Suite 100, Florence, AL 35630.

 University Police